 “COSMOS provided us with simply the best set of observations for this sort of work — it lets us study very large numbers of galaxies in exactly the same way, which hasn’t been possible before,” adds co-author Peter Capak, also of Caltech.
 “Our study offers a surprisingly simple and obvious explanation to this puzzle.
 Whenever we see simplicity in nature amidst apparent complexity, it’s very satisfying,” concludes Carollo.

-In making the COSMOS survey, Hubble photographed 575 slightly overlapping views of the Universe using the Advanced Camera for Surveys (ACS) aboard Hubble.
-It took nearly 1000 hours of observations and is the largest project ever conducted with Hubble.
-This survey has proved invaluable; it has helped to map dark matter in 3D (heic0701), to further understand the effects of gravitational lensing (heic0806), and to characterise the expansion of the Universe (heic1005).
+- In making the COSMOS survey, Hubble photographed 575 slightly overlapping views of the Universe using the Advanced Camera for Surveys (ACS) aboard Hubble.
+It took nearly 1,000 hours of observations and is the largest project ever conducted with Hubble.
+This survey has proved invaluable; it has helped to map dark matter in 3D (heic0701), to further understand the effects of gravitational lensing (heic0806), and to characterize the expansion of the Universe (heic1005).

 - There is still the possibility of growth via mergers for a fraction of this quenched population, but not a majority, as previously thought.

 Reference: “Newly-quenched galaxies as the cause for the apparent evolution in average size of the population” by C. M. Carollo, T. J. Bschorr, A. Renzini, S. J. Lilly, P. Capak, A. Cibinel, O. Ilbert, M. Onodera, N. Scoville, E. Cameron, B. Mobasher, D. Sanders and Y. Taniguchi, 32 July 2013, The Astrophysical Journal.